vidister/gimp-web/content/tutorials/Tone_Mapping_Using_GIMP_Levels/index.md

 2. **Open tree.png and convert it to 32-bit floating point linear precision**: Go to "Image/Precision", select "32-bit floating point", and when the Dither dialog pops up, select "Linear light".

 <li markdown=1>
 Make a copy of the "tree.png" layer, and label it "Levels: +1 stop exp. comp".
-Then **use Levels to add one stop of positive exposure compensation** &mdash; Figure 3 below shows the proper settings for the Levels dialog, and Figure 4 shows the result:
+Then **use Levels to add one stop of positive exposure compensation**&mdash;Figure 3 below shows the proper settings for the Levels dialog, and Figure 4 shows the result:

 <figure>
 <img src="levels-add-one-stop-positive-exposure-compensation.jpg" alt="levels-add-one-stop-positive-exposure-compensation" >
 <figcaption>
-Using Levels to add one stop of positive exposure compensation &mdash; <i>make sure the "Gamma hack" box is checked!</i>
+Using Levels to add one stop of positive exposure compensation&mdash;<i>make sure the "Gamma hack" box is checked!</i>
 </figcaption>
 </figure>

 When using Levels to add one stop of positive exposure compensation, make sure the image really is at floating point precision, because integer precision will clip the highlights.
-Also make sure the "Gamma hack" box is checked &mdash; <a title="GIMP bug report: Curves and Levels should operate by default on linear RGB and present linear RGB Histograms." href="https://bugzilla.gnome.org/show_bug.cgi?id=757444">otherwise the Levels operation will operate on perceptually uniform RGB</a>, despite the fact that the image is at "Linear light" precision.
+Also make sure the "Gamma hack" box is checked&mdash;<a title="GIMP bug report: Curves and Levels should operate by default on linear RGB and present linear RGB Histograms." href="https://bugzilla.gnome.org/show_bug.cgi?id=757444">otherwise the Levels operation will operate on perceptually uniform RGB</a>, despite the fact that the image is at "Linear light" precision.
 Trying to add one stop of positive exposure compensation using RGB values encoded using the sRGB TRC would require moving the upper right Levels Value slider to the entirely unobvious and nonintuitive value of 73.53, and in the process the shadow and midtone tonalities would be distorted because the sRGB TRC is not a true gamma TRC.
 (An easier alternative might be to use the GEGL Exposure operation: "Colors/Exposure", which always operates on linearized RGB).

 <figure>
 <img width="772" src="one-stop-positive-exposure-compensation-added.jpg" alt="one-stop-positive-exposure-compensation-added" >